Discover The True Reason Why We Love Self-Care

 Self-care is a byproduct of love.

 Self-love is ugly and messy.
 Self-love is painful and scary.
 Self-love is full of lessons and disappointments.
-But when we push beyond the discomfort and ugliness it brings forth, on the other side is an abundance of love, joy, peace, happiness, and true self, and this is where true self-care begins.
+But when we push beyond the discomfort and ugliness it brings forth, on the other side we receive an abundance of love, joy, peace, happiness, and true self, and this is where true self-care begins.

 I talk a lot about self-care and self-love, but I want to delve deeper into what self-care is.
 But let me first start by explaining what self-care is NOT.